kishanshah98/bikes-sales-dashboard/README.md

 - **Average Income Per Purchase**: Visualized income variations by gender and marital status.
 - **Customer Age Brackets**: Highlighted age-based purchasing trends.
 - **Commute Distance Trends**: Showed correlations between commute distance and bike purchases.
-- **Interactive Filters**: Filters for marital status, region, and education allow users to drill down into specific aspects of the data.
+- **Slicer Filters**: Filters for marital status, region, and education allow users to drill down into specific aspects of the data.

 The dashboard provides a user-friendly and visually appealing way to explore the data: